Blog

 3. Maintain good records

-Your month-end closing process will go much more smoothly if you maintain accurate records.
+Your month-end closing process will go much more smoothly if you maintain accurate financial data on an ongoing basis.
 Balance sheets, account statements, bank statements, and other data can help you reconcile your accounts quickly and accurately.

 4. Automate your accounting process